Gaen-Tech/Gaen-Tech-AI-ROI-Platform-MVP/README.md

 ### Configuration

-The application requires a Google Gemini API key to function with live data.
-This key should be stored in an environment variable named `API_KEY`.
+The application requires a Google Gemini API key to function.
+This key must be stored in an environment variable named `API_KEY`.

 1.  **Obtain an API Key**: If you don't have one, get a key from [Google AI Studio](https://aistudio.google.com/app/apikey).
 2.  **Set Environment Variable**: The execution environment where this app is hosted must have the `API_KEY` environment variable set.
 The application is coded to read `process.env.API_KEY` directly.

-**Demo Mode**: If the `API_KEY` environment variable is not set, the application will automatically launch in **Demo Mode**.
-In this mode, it uses a dynamic mock data generator instead of the live Gemini API, allowing for full functionality for demonstration or development purposes.
+If the `API_KEY` is not set, the application will not be able to perform AI analysis and will display an error message.